themilkenknights/Milken-Knights-Rapid-React/README.md

 \
 SWERVE AUTONOMOUS:
 - team 3244 - basic auto structure and pidf config

+\
+HOW TO USE:
+- not really user friendly rn, change constants probably
+- also download Better Comments for color coded comments

+\
+(everything (most) things are in inches unless stated otherwise)